This article highlights the San Diego Safari Park.

 Call it safari, zoo, or wild animal park.
 None of those names convince me.

 In my opinion, the San Diego Safari Park is a research and conservation facility open to the public.
 Of course, the words “conservation” and “research” are not that advertisement friendly.
 They need to use more catchy words to attract the public.

 The truth is that this park is small (we traversed it in less than 5 hours) and the activities are limited to the type of ticket you buy (which can get really expensive if you add and add activities).
-The cheapest admission option includes a ride in a tram circling the “African plains”, animal exhibits (way less than in a respectable zoo) and some shows.
+The cheapest admission option includes a ride in a tram circling the “African Plains”, animal exhibits, and some shows.

 I have wanted to visit this place forever.
 I am not going to get into an argument to determine if this park is worth your money and time.
 If you are an animal lover (like me), you will have a relaxing and educational time for sure.
-Just do your research and determine if the place meets your expectations and budget.
+Just do your research and determine if the place will meet your expectations.

 - They have worked in breeding programs of over 30 species (they have reintroduced many to the wild and saved some from extinction).

 - The park houses species which are critically endangered or extinct in the wild.
-This may be your only opportunity to see one of these animals.
+This may be your only opportunity to see one of these species.

 - The habitats are clean and spacious.